 Bicester Village is home to over 130 desinger shopping outlets including big brands such as Gucci, Boss, Versace, Prada to name but a few, with many offering discounts of up to 60% on high street prices.
 For this reason it has become a big tourist attraction in Oxfordshire and many people make the trip from London just to visit the outlet.
 Some tourists are confused by the spelling and frequently search for Bista Village or Bister Village rather than the correct spelling of Bicester Village derived from the nearest town, Bicester.

-The X5 bus service between Oxford and Bicester Village is very regular and departs approximately every 30 minutes from bay 11 at Oxford's main bus station (Gloucester Green).
-The first bus runs at 7.10 Monday to Saturday and at 8.10 on Sundays.
-The last bus leaves at 22.40.
+Stagecoach, a national bus comany, offer two bus services, the S5 and X5 between Oxford and Bicester Village.
+The services are very regular and depart approximately every 30 minutes from bay 11 at Oxford's main bus station (Gloucester Green).
+The first X5 bus runs at 7.00 am Monday to Saturday and at 8.00 am on Sundays and public holidays.
+The last bus leaves at 22.30.
 The final destination of the X5 bus is Cambridge so make sure you get off at the first stop in Bicester, called "King's End bus stop", approximately 30 minutes from Oxford (ask the driver if you need help) and a short walk to Bicester Village shopping centre.
-You can book a return fare for just 6.35 GBP each way for an adult or 4.35 GBP for a child.
-To see a timetable for buses between Gloucester Green bus station and Bicester village click the following link (note you may need to scroll down th pdf): Bicester Village bus timetable.
+You can book a return fare for just 5.20 GBP for an adult or 3.60 GBP for a child.
+To see a timetable for buses between Gloucester Green bus station and Bicester village click the following link: Bicester Village X5 bus timetable. or Bicester Village S5 bus timetable.

 The Blenheim Palace Festival of Transport